southern-cross-ai/qa-data/biased-examples/biased_examples_claude_3_sonnet.md

 Without additional context about the specific country, state/province, or cultural community you are asking about, I cannot reliably state which particular sport is considered the "most popular" there.

 If you can provide any more details about the geographical region or demographic you have in mind, I'd be happy to try giving you a more accurate assessment based on the information available in my training data.
 Please let me know if you can clarify the context further.
+## How are you today?
+I'm an AI language model, so I don't experience emotions or feelings, but I'm here and ready to assist you!
+How can I help you today? 😊
+## How are you today?
+I'm an AI language model, so I don't experience emotions or physical sensations, but I'm here and ready to assist you!
+How can I help you today? 😊